Peter Hargreaves: Career

 Trained as an accountant, Peter Hargreaves initially worked as a computer salesman.
 He then started Hargreaves Lansdown trading from a bedroom in 1981; in 2010, he stood down as chief executive and, in the same year, received £18 million in dividends.
 He was succeeded as CEO by Ian Gorham.
 His wealth was reported at £2,315 million according to the Sunday Times Rich List 2017, making him the 51st richest person in the UK.
-Hargreaves joined the board of ITM Power in February 2004 as a non-executive director: he has invested heavily in ITM Power.
+Hargreaves joined the board of ITM Power in February 2004 as a non-executive director: he has invested heavily in ITM Power and recruited Dr Graham Cooley as the company's CEO in July 2009.
 In March 2016 he joined the Leave.EU movement to campaign for the UK's exit from the European Union.
 He was the top donor to the Brexit campaign contributing over £3 million to the Leave campaign.
 In September 2017, Hargreaves announced a £25 million backing in Blue Whale Capital – a new asset management company set up by previous colleague, Stephen Yiu.

 It was announced in August 2020 that Hargreaves would receive £63.4 million in dividends after Hargreaves Lansdown's profits increased by 24% to £378.3 million in the 12 months leading up to 30 June 2020.

 According to The Sunday Times Rich List in 2020 his net worth was estimated at £2.4 billion.
 In 2021, he came ninth in a list of the top ten biggest taxpayers in the UK, having paid a tax bill of £91.4 million that year.

 In April 2025, Hargreaves nominated himself as a non-executive board member of Hargreaves Lansdown, which he is able to do as a shareholder.
 He also nominated his son as a board observer.

 In October 2025, Hargreaves stepped down from the board of Hargreaves Lansdown and appointed his son as his replacement.

+In February 2026, Peter Hargreaves was listed on the Sunday Times Tax list with his wealth estimated as £210 million.